johnwargo/johnwargo-static-11ty/src/posts/2009/what-were-they-thinking-1.md

 ---
-title: What were they thinking...
+title: What were they thinking?
 description:
 date: 2009-12-09
 headerImage: